 In GMS, pricing, and distribution are more closely connected than at home.
 The reason is not that the costs involved in distribution (transportation but also insurance and custom duties) necessarily raise the final price to the customer.
-Such straight 'price escalation' does not usually occur except in one-off transactions.
+Such straight “price escalation” does not usually occur except in one-time transactions.

 The strong connection between pricing and distribution rests more directly on another phenomenon.
 The ease of transportation, coupled with differing local prices and currency fluctuations, are what provide the margin that allows for arbitrage opportunities for customers to buy branded products cheaper abroad.
-This is an instance of so-called 'grey trade' – the importation of branded products through other than authorized channels.
-It is the rise of grey trade that forces multinationals to decide pricing and distribution strategies jointly – and even multinationals that would otherwise not contemplate a global strategy, have to find a way to align prices to avoid such trade.
+This is an instance of so-called “gray trade” – the importation of branded products through other than authorised channels.
+It is the rise of gray trade that force multinationals to decide pricing and distribution strategies jointly – and even multinationals that would otherwise not contemplate a global strategy, have to find a way to align prices to avoid such trade.

 Global marketing communications

-With increasing globalization and the stress on global brands, the momentum behind global advertising has been sustained despite anti-globalization and pro-localization sentiments around the globe.
+With increasing globalisation and the stress on global brands, the momentum behind global advertising has been sustained despite anti-globalisation and pro-localisation sentiments around the globe.
 One contributing factor has been the rise of the Internet and the availability of many commercials on sites such as YouTube, where even local advertisement campaigns potentially have global reach.

 There are several forces behind the need for integrated global communications.
 On the supply side, the emergence of consolidated global advertising agencies has played a significant role in generating more global advertising, and on the demand side, customers are increasingly global.
 Consumers now travel much more than before as the lower cost of travel have made for many more tourists, and for business-to-business products, the customers are often multinational companies.

 In the general case, however, not all the marketing communications of a global company are globally coordinated.
 First of all, media advertising is only one of several promotional tools, and media regulations vary across countries.
-Not all countries' retail regulations allow contests, for example, and in many cases, voucher redemptions are denied by shops.
+Not all countries' retail regulations allow contests, for example, and in many cases, coupon redemptions are denied by stores.

 Overall, most companies play it safe, with some global uniformity but allocating the majority of the funds for regional and local adaptation of communications.